Lycaena phlaeas – Argo bronzeo

 Habits

-In bright sun it is a very active little butterfly with the males setting up small territories which they will defend vigorously against rival males or indeed any unlucky passing insect.
-Even the shadow of a large bird passing overhead is enough to elicit a response.
+It is most active in bright sun, with males setting up small territories which they will defend vigorously against rival males or any passing insect.
+Even the shadow of a large bird passing overhead can be enough to elicit a response.
 Females are pursued and mating usually occurs in vegetation.

 Life cycle